thiagomata/arraymore.js/README.md

 ### ArrayMoreKV.union

-Create a new Array with the union of two ArrayMoreKV.
+Create a new ArrayMoreKV with the union of two ArrayMoreKV.